linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 Price of gold < \$400.78: In this region, Golddiggers can sell gold for \$400.78 by exercising the put option.

-Price of gold between  \$400.78 and\$ 440.78: In this region, Golddiggers can sell gold at the market price.
+Price of gold between \$400.78 and \$440.78: In this region, Golddiggers can sell gold at the market price.

 Price of gold > \$440.78: In this region, Golddiggers sells gold at \$440.78.
 It has sold a call, so the owner of the call will exercise.
 This forces Golddiggers to sell gold to the call owner for the strike price of 440.78.

 Figure 11 graphs the zero-cost collar against the unhedged position.
-Notice that between  \$400.78 and\$ 440.78, the zero-cost collar graph is coincident with the unhedged profit.
+Notice that between \$400.78 and \$440.78, the zero-cost collar graph is coincident with the unhedged profit.
 Above the 440.78-strike the collar provides profit of \$60.78, and below the 400.78-strike, the collar provides profit of \$20.78.

 The Forward Contract as a Zero-Cost Collar.
-Because the put and call with strike prices of  \$420 have the same premiums, we could also construct a zero-cost collar by buying the\$ 420-strike put and selling the 420-strike call.
+Because the put and call with strike prices of  \$420 have the same premiums, we could also construct a zero-cost collar by buying the \$420-strike put and selling the 420-strike call.
 If we do this, here is what happens:

 Price of gold < \$420: Golddiggers will exercise the put option, selling gold at the price of \$420.